-The Springer Spaniel checks all the boxes when it comes to high dog intelligence.
-But what actually makes this spaniel such a smart dog.
+The English Springer Spaniel checks all the boxes when it comes to dog intelligence.
+But what actually makes the spaniel such so smart?
 Read on to learn about how we measure dog intelligence and the real reasons they’re intelligent.

 RECOMMENDED: 100 Smartest Dog Breeds